Summer Camp Checklist: Protecting Your Kids from Ticks and Mosquitos

-No parent wants to expose their children to potentially harmful material, and the same goes for choosing the right repellent for camp and outdoor activities.
+No parent wants to expose their children to potentially harmful material, and the same goes for choosing the right mosquito and tick repellent for camp and outdoor activities.

 A natural repellent like Oil of Lemon and Eucalyptus will only protect against mosquitos for up to six hours and is generally not and effective tick repellent, which can leave kids exposed to some dangerous tick-borne diseases.

-The most important way to protect campers from mosquitos and ticks is with a proven, kid safe repellent.
+The most important way to protect campers from mosquitos and ticks is with an effective, kid safe mosquito and tick repellent.
 Make sure campers know how to properly apply their repellent, and create a routine that will help them to remember to apply first thing in the morning before the fun starts.

 Going away to camp for an extended period is not always easy.
-Family pictures and other items from home can help kids settle in to their new place and provide an opportunity to remind them of the important things they need to do every day.
-Make a homemade frame with a family photo they can put near their bed, decorated with things they won’t be reminded of by parents: Brush your teeth, change your underwear, and put on your bug spray!
+Family pictures and other items from home can help kids settle into their new place and provide an opportunity to remind them of the important things they need to do every day.
+Make a homemade frame with a family photo they can put near their bed, decorated with things they won’t be reminded of by parents: Brush your teeth, change your underwear, and put on your best insect repellent for camping!